 The Fritillaria Imperialis, known as Crown Imperial is different again.
 Whereas F. melegaris grows to around 30cms (12") the Imperialis grows much taller, up to 1.5m (5') F. Imperialis will not tolerate damp conditions, it likes drier growing conditions with well-drained soil.
 If planted on poorly drained soils Fritillaria Imperialis is prone to the bulbs rotting which makes dry, well-drained soil essential.
 It is a robust plant with large showy flowers; a statuesque plant which makes a bold statement.
-It is often planted with other spring flowering bulbs and plants.
+It is often planted with other spring-flowering bulbs and plants.

 Also best planted in September/October, the Crown Imperial will flower in spring and its flowering colours are yellow red and orange.
 It is easy to grow and requires no real maintenance.
 Both are attractive plants and often overlooked.

 Fritillaries are members of the Lily family and so they can be prone to Lily beetle attack.